-The Mitsubishi logo strikes the perfect balance between three things: software, parts quality, and the look of the car.
-The emblem shows: that a harmonious combination of three faces gives rise to comfortable and practical cars.
+The Mitsubishi logo perfectly balances software, parts quality, and the car’s look.
+The emblem shows that a harmonious combination of three faces yields comfortable, practical cars.

 Mitsubishi: Brand overview

 Mitsubishi is the abbreviated name of the multinational giant Mitsubishi Group.
 He forms the large professional organization Mitsubishi Keiretsu.
-The founder of the company is Iwasaki Yataro, who brought it to the market in the spring of 1870.
-Now it owns many subsidiaries and enterprises of different directions, expanding its interests to mining, shipbuilding and automotive, gas and oil, banking, chemical, aviation, insurance industries, and many other areas of the economy.
+The company’s founder was Iwasaki Yataro, who brought it to the market in the spring of 1870.
+Now, it owns many subsidiaries and enterprises across various sectors, expanding its interests into mining, shipbuilding, automotive, gas and oil, banking, chemicals, aviation, and insurance.
 This group includes four parent organizations: Mitsubishi Corporation, Mitsubishi Heavy Industries, Mitsubishi Electric, and MUFG Bank.
 The head office is based in Tokyo (Japan).

-The company’s roots go back to the second half of the 19th century when Iwasaki Yataro became the head of the shipping company Tsukumo Trading.
+The company’s roots date to the second half of the 19th century, when Iwasaki Yataro became head of the shipping company Tsukumo Trading.
 In 1873, she rebranded herself as Mitsubishi.
-Success came to her after an agreement with the Japanese government on the delivery of soldiers and military materials.
-The firm, in turn, also supported the new leadership of the country, deploying troops and weapons in 1877 to suppress the Satsuma Rebellion.
-Later, Yataro began investing in other industries: ship repair, finance, and mining.
+Success came to her after the Japanese government agreed to deliver soldiers and military materials.
+The firm, in turn, also supported the country’s new leadership, deploying troops and weapons in 1877 to suppress the Satsuma Rebellion.
+Later, Yataro began investing in ship repair, finance, and mining industries.

-In 1884, the entrepreneur rented the Nagasaki Shipyard to move on to building ships.
+In 1884, the entrepreneur leased the Nagasaki Shipyard to begin building ships.
 He later renamed the facility Nagasaki Shipyard & Machinery Works.
-It went through several more changes until it became Mitsubishi Shipbuilding Co., Ltd. in the early 20th century.
+It underwent several more changes until it became Mitsubishi Shipbuilding Co., Ltd. in the early 20th century.
 In 1917, the company assembled the debut Mitsubishi Model A, the first production car in Japan.
 But then the car was discontinued, as it cost much more than its American counterparts.

 In 1937, the firm designed and assembled a prototype military sedan.
 It became the first four-wheel-drive vehicle made in Japan.
-However, immediately after the war, the enterprise switched to the production of passenger cars.
-In 1950, the allied states ordered the liquidation of industrial conglomerates, resulting in which MHI split into three regional companies.
+However, immediately after the war, the enterprise switched to producing passenger cars.
+In 1950, the Allied states ordered the liquidation of industrial conglomerates, resulting in MHI being split into three regional companies.

 Meaning and History

-It is a multi-disciplinary organization, not only in the production of automobiles but also in chemicals, paper, glass, beverages, electronics, and much more, so its emblem is multi-component.
+It is a multidisciplinary organization that produces automobiles, chemicals, paper, glass, beverages, electronics, and much more, so its emblem is multi-component.
 Banking operations, construction, and property insurance are priority work areas.
 This factor left its mark on the identity: the Mitsubishi logo consists of three identical parts that form an inseparable figure.
-This is how the brand communicates to customers the philosophy of the unity of purpose and the processes leading to it.
+This is how the brand communicates to customers its philosophy of unity of purpose and the processes that lead to it.

 What is Mitsubishi?